Anathretic/nietypowa-sowa/README.md

 # Nietypowa Sowa

-## Attention!

-This is an old version of the code and site that is no longer supported and updated.
-To see the code for the latest version, [click me!](https://github.com/Anathretic/nietypowa-sowa-aerograf)

 ## About

 I would like to introduce you to one of my website commercial projects, where I built the whole thing using the React framework.